paulscherrerinstitute/wica-http/EPICS_TESTS.md

    in a network round-trip and which do not ?
 Also what thread-safety guarantees does the library offer ?
 And what threads will be used when performing notifications via the asynchronous method interfaces ?
 Since nothing is really tied down the performance and behaviour of the implementation is free to vary hugely from one release to another.
-   This makes it difficult for users of the library to operate from a stable base.
+   In my opinion this makes it difficult for users of the library to feel they are operating from a stable base.

 1. Creating contexts is relatively expensive and the performance drops off quite quickly as the number of contexts increases (from < 10ms/context to over 100ms/context).
 With the resources on my machine there was was limit of just